-At The University Counseling Center your sessions and records are CONFIDENTIAL but there may be EXCEPTIONS.
-Clients and client information may be discussed by staff within the University Counseling Center (UCC) for treatment, administrative, supervisory, and training purposes.
-Release of information outside UCC requires your written permission with the following EXCEPTIONS:
+At Counseling & Psychological Services your sessions and records are CONFIDENTIAL but there may be EXCEPTIONS.
+Clients and client information may be discussed by staff within Counseling & Psychological Services for treatment, administrative, supervisory, and training purposes.
+Release of information outside Counseling & Psychological Services requires your written permission with the following EXCEPTIONS:

 - When there is clear and present danger to you or to others–includes potential suicide or homicide, as well as abuse of children, elderly, or disabled persons.

 - When a patient is a minor or an incapacitated adult, we may release information to a parent or guardian.